We believe that every young person deserves equal opportunity to achieve success, regardless of circumstance.

 President Obama launched My Brother’s Keeper in February 2014 to address persistent opportunity gaps facing boys and young men of color.
 To scale and sustain its mission, the My Brother’s Keeper Alliance was launched as a private sector entity in 2015.
 The My Brother’s Keeper Alliance, along with cross-sector partners, will work to accelerate impact in targeted communities, mobilize citizens and resources, and promote what works — all with the goal of encouraging mentorship, reducing youth violence, and improving life outcomes for boys and young men of color.

-To ensure all young people can reach their full potential and as part of the Foundation’s mission to inspire and empower the next generation leaders, this work will continue as a project of the Obama Foundation when, later this year, the My Brother’s Keeper Alliance becomes an Obama Foundation initiative.
+To ensure all young people can reach their full potential and as part of the Foundation’s mission to inspire and empower the next generation leaders, this work continues as an initiative of the Obama Foundation.

 VOICES OF MBKA

 “I was born and raised in Upham’s Corner, Dorchester, a predominantly Cape Verdean neighborhood in Boston.
 In the early 2000’s, I would hear gunshots sounding off.
 My mother would limit how long my brothers and I could stay outside, and I hated that.
 However, this is my neighborhood, I love it, and it has changed a lot since.

 “Although my mother found a way to meet our needs time and time again, my father’s absence often made my four brothers and I feel like something was missing.
 MBK Boston helped me overcome struggles, graduate from high school, and become the first in my family to attend college.”